 .

 As the founding Director of the Center for Social Science Scholarship (CS3), UMBC’s sole comprehensive social science research center, I am proud to lead in supporting faculty, graduate, and undergraduate students across more than 20 departments and programs across in the College of Arts, Humanities & Social Sciences.
-Established in 2018, our broad ambition is to promote excellence in and to amplify the highly-ranked social sciences at UMBC.
-By sponsoring and coordinating speakers series, events, trainings, and internal grants and fellowships, we provide comprehensive interdisciplinary research support and mentoring to faculty, graduate students, and undergraduate students.
-As Director of CS3, I supervise a stellar staff, including staff in our grants administration unit, which provides a high level of pre-award and post-grant management support to about 50 PIs in the social sciences.
-I also work closely with an Associate Director and a 7-member faculty advisory board.
+Established in 2018, our broad ambition is to promote excellence in and to amplify the highly-ranked social sciences at UMBC

-I am the immediate past chair and a continuing member of the Ethics committee of the Linguistic Society of America, where I also serve on the Committee for Ethnic Diversity in Linguistics.
-I am also the former associate editor of the journal American Speech (2008-18), and I serve as a member of several other journal and university advisory boards.
+I am a past chair and a continuing member of the Ethics committee of the Linguistic Society of America, where I also serve on the Committee for Ethnic Diversity in Linguistics.
+I am also the former associate editor of the journal American Speech (2008-18), and I currently serve as an editorial board member of the Elements in Sociolinguistics series at Cambridge University Press and of Language and Linguistics Compass.
+I am also a member of two international university advisory boards: the International Academic Advisory Board of the Language Sciences Institute, a Global Research Excellence Institute at the University of British Columbia, Canada, and the Faculty Advisory Board of the Faculty of English at Adam Mickiewicz University, Poland.

 Visit my research page for my CV and other professional information.
 Click here for my Google Scholar profile and my profile on Academia.edu.
 For more information, contact me at <mallinson AT umbc DOT edu>.